jaolsen7/plant-swap/README.md

 ## Description

-Plant Swap Lite connects plant lovers in the same zip code for house plant exchanges.
-This app allows users to post info about their favorite plant species and comment on other users posts in order to communicate if they want to swap.
+Plant Swap Lite is a mobile-responsive web app that connects plant lovers in the same zip code for houseplant exchanges.
+This app allows users to post their favorite plant species and comment on other users posts in order to communicate if they want to swap.

 ## [Try it yourself!](https://stark-brushlands-04635.herokuapp.com/)

 ## Demo

+Video tutorial:
 <!-- <img src="./assets/images/demo.gif" alt="sign up and log in demo" height="800" width="400"> -->

+Pictures:

 ## Installation

-You will need MongoDB Compass, Express, React, Node and Apollo/GraphQL installed (see links below).
-To deploy to Heroku, you will need Mongo Atlas and to setup environmental variables.
+None!
+Simply navigate to the live Heroku site.

 ## Usage

-Navigate to the live heroku application for immediate use.
-Otherwise, fork the repo, run "npm i" and use the scripts in package.json to run the front and/or back-end(s).
+Navigate to the live Heroku application for immediate use.
+Otherwise, fork the github repo, follow the next section's instructions.

 ## Technology

+To create an app similar to this, you will need the MERN stack (MongoDB/Mongoose, Express, React, Node), Apollo Client, and GraphQL (see /client/package.json or the links below).
+Create the React client-side with ```npx generate-react-app client``` and using node, install packages with ```npm i```.
+You will see these packages also include jwt-token for authorization and bootstrap/react-bootstrap/react-icons for styling.

+Then, you can set up your Apollo Server in /server/server.js.
+Connect your MongoDB Compass in the connection.js, which will require you to login to MongoAtlas, create a Cluster, set up a User, set up local browser connection, and using copy&pasting the appropriate links (which will go in the .env file as well).
+To deploy to Heroku later, you will need Mongo Atlas connected and your environmental variables setup.
+This app uses SECRET=secret and TOKEN_EXP=12h for JWT and MONGODB_URI for the connection string.

+With that all good to go, configure your models, schemas, seeds on the server-side and the mutations and queries on the client-side.
+After this, use React to create your front-end/import back-end data.
+Once finished,

 Here is the technology used along with links to them where applicable: